Autoplectic/ludology/docs/index.rst

 ludology: the study of Games
 ============================

-This package is for the study of capital-G Games.
+This package is for the study of Games, mathematical abstractions for the analysis of partizan games.

 .. toctree::
    :maxdepth: 2